MMM-CalendarExt2/MMM-CalendarExt2/README.md

 ## Update

-Just enter the MMM-PublicTransportHafas directory, pull the update and install the dependencies:
+Just enter the MMM-CalendarExt2 directory, pull the update and install the dependencies:

 ```bash
 cd ~/MagicMirror/modules/MMM-CalendarExt2